zArchitect/Sketch2MultipleGUIs/README.md

 # Draft2AndroidGUI

-Generating HTML Code from a hand-drawn mock-ups.
+Generating real GUI from a hand-drawn mock-ups.
+The GUI can be generated for web applications, desktop applications using CSharp, or Android applications.
 It uses deep learning to convert hand-drawn mobile GUI mockups and converts them into working mobile app.
 The input is just an image captured for the hand-draw mockups and generates the corresponding mobile app GUI.

 The models are based on YOLOv5: https://github.com/ultralytics/yolov5